 I never worked with Bob Russell while he was flying the SF-260.
 My first association was in the mid 70’s when Bob had moved into a DHC-1 Chipmunk.
 He had been introduced to De Havilland Canada (DHC) trainer by Dr. Joe Newsome, Cheraw SC, who owns a stable of aircraft.

-Bob purchased his Chip from Bill Gantt, Macon GA.
+Bob purchased his Chip from Gene Gantt, Macon GA.
 It had been re-built by Spinks in San Antonio TX to specifications of Harold Krier.
 (Walt Pierce remembers having flown the aircraft from Montréal to Texas in January of ’69.)

 Russell, every the perfectionist, continued to modify his Chipmunk.
 I remember, many times, walking into the Eagle Aviation maintenance hanger at CAE (Columbia SC Metro Arpt) to find Bill Holecek (Eagle’s maintenance supervisor and resident A&P genius) with Bob’s Chip in many pieces.

 Over the years, the DHC-1’s Gypsy Major engine was replaced by a Ranger (WWII mfg plant in Burlington NC) then a Lycoming GO-480 that turned out 295 HP.
 The GO-480 was the same engine used in the Heilo-Courier (an aircraft then being sold to Air America (read CIA) and USAF Special Ops by JAARS first pilot, Larry Montgomery out of his Spartanburg SC office (this story does get convoluted!)).